briandgomez/Study/Security+/Security Program Management and Oversight.md

 # Data Roles and Responsibilities
 - Data Owner
-    - They are accountable for specific data.
-Often a senior officer
+    - The person or department who decides who can access the data, how the data is used, and the protections needed for it (i.e. CFO is the data owner of all financial records)

 - Data Controller
-    - Controls how the data will be used (i.e. payroll department)
+    - The entity that determines why and how the data is collected and processed (i.e. An online retailer determines what customer info to collect like name, address, payment details)

-- Data processor
+- Data Processor
-    - Processes the data from the controller (i.e. payroll company)
+    - The 3rd party or system that handles/processes the data on behalf of the controller (i.e. A cloud provider that stores and manages customer data)

 - Data custodian/steward
-    - Responsible for data accuracy, privacy, and security
-    - Works directly with the data
+    - The IT role that directly works with the data.
+They implement and enforce policies (i.e. A database admin)

 # Risk Management